 • Students should check the School of Rehabilitation Science's website regularly for updates to the Admissions process.

-A minimum total of 132 credit units are required to complete this program.
+A total of 141 credit units are required to complete this program.

 • PTH 990.0 supports independent and guided learning experiences to support professional development and growth throughout the duration of the program.